felangel/bloc/docs/zh-cn/fluttertimertutorial.md

 [timer_bloc.dart](../_snippets/flutter_timer_tutorial/timer_bloc_empty.dart.md ':include')

-The first thing we need to do is define the `initialState` of our `TimerBloc`.
+The first thing we need to do is define the initial state of our `TimerBloc`.
 In this case, we want the `TimerBloc` to start off in the `TimerInitial` state with a preset duration of 1 minute (60 seconds).

 [timer_bloc.dart](../_snippets/flutter_timer_tutorial/timer_bloc_initial_state.dart.md ':include')